Ling Shuhua: Writing style and career

 Ling is best known for her autobiography Ancient Melodies, in which her distinctive writing style and "Chinese style" English was discovered by Virginia Woolf before they were published.
 In Woolf's letter to Ling, Woolf suggested that Ling continue to insist on her own free writing style, which should approximate the Chinese language in general meaning.
 Only in this way can the article retain as much Chinese flavor as possible.
 At Woolf's suggestion, Ling completed her autobiography.
 Her autobiography Ancient Melody, that includes short stories, was published in 1953 and became a best-seller.
 Ancient Melody depicts three China's: the idyllic, the violent and the melancholic China, based on her own experience in the country.

 Due to the fact her short stories first appeared in Western journals, Ling Shuhua is often associated with Westernized literary aesthetic.
 Moreover, she received her education in a Western-Style institution.
 Her Chinese critics have called her the "Katherine Mansfield of China" (Mansfield was herself nicknamed "the British Chekhov".)
 Ling was aware of Mansfield's fiction and cited it as an influence on her work.

 Vita Sackville-West, who wrote the introduction for Ling's Ancient Melodies, recommended the book for its "Arabian Nights quality".
 When the book was published, it received immediate acclaim in the West.
 J.B.
 Priestly wrote an essay on Ancient Melodies, calling it "the book of the year".

-In addition of publishing original work, Ling Shuhua also translated English literature into Chinese Mandarin, notably Katherine Mansfield's work.
+In addition to publishing original work, Ling Shuhua also translated English literature into Chinese Mandarin, notably Katherine Mansfield's work.
 She then gained international recognition.
 Ling also self-translated her stories in the 1930s.